-Our most famous Water Polo-playing Old Boy is Clarke Tamariki who won the California School Player of the Year in 1991 and was awarded a scholarship to the University of California Berkeley.
-He also carried the Queens baton from the ceremonial Waka at Okahu Bay in the opening ceremony of the 1990 Commonwealth Games.
+Our most famous Water Polo playing Old Boy, Clarke Tamariki, won the California School Player of the Year in 1991 and was awarded a scholarship to the University of California Berkeley.
+He also carried the Queen’s baton from the ceremonial Waka at Okahu Bay in the opening ceremony of the 1990 Commonwealth Games.

 Other students who have also gone on to play overseas include Kevin Schluter (UCLA), Matt Lewis (West Valley) and Liam and Nick Patterson (Golden West).